Sewing Machine Fun is reader-supported! If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 How to Thread a Singer Sewing Machine Videos

-Now, before we start in text, here are two videos I created for how to thread your Singer sewing machine if you’d prefer video format.
+Now, before we start in text, here is a video I created for how to thread your Singer sewing machine if you’d prefer video format.
 My husband taped them, so sorry if he’s a little wobbly!
-Here’s me threading the Singer Start 1304.
+This is me threading the Singer Start 1304.

-Here is me threading my Singer 4423 sewing machine.
-I’ve done a whole separate tutorial for how to thread a Singer heavy-duty sewing machine with pictures that will be more helpful if you have a heavy-duty sewing machine.
+I’ve also done a whole separate tutorial for how to thread a Singer heavy-duty sewing machine with pictures that will be more helpful if you have a heavy-duty sewing machine.

 How to Wind a Bobbin on a Singer Sewing Machine